Abduliraqi/webexcc-usecases/README.md

 ---
 layout: home
-title: 'Webex CC Lab guides'
+title: 'Webex CC Use Cases'
 permalink: /
 cover: /assets/gitbook/images/Home.jpeg
 ---

-Welcome to the Webex Labs Repository.
-Here you will find step-by-step guides on how to enable and configure the Webex Contact Center features.
+Welcome to the Webex Use Case Repository.
+Here you will find step-by-step guides on how use the Use Cases the Webex Contact Center features.

 ## Lab Content